ImperialCollegeLondon/coli-whole-cell-coarse-grained-model/README.md

 * Figure 2: Integration of the structural model enables prediction of both cell composition and cell size
 * Figure 3: Regulation of division proteins by two proteome sectors quantitatively explain cell size across growth modulations
 * Supplementary figure 2: Scale normalization between Si et al. and Basan et al. data
+* Supplementary figure 3: Size prediction capabilities do not depend on `a_{sat}`
-* Figure 4: Emergence of ‘adder’ size homeostasis and cellular individuality in the presence of reaction noise
+* Figure 4: Emergence of ‘adder’ size homeostasis and cellular individuality in the presence of reaction noise `stuff with rates representation of cm`
-* Supplementary figure 3: `stuff with rates representation of cm`
+* Supplementary figure 4: Stuff with cm rates
-* Supplementary figure 4: Many factors can generate deviation from 'adder' size homeostasis
+* Supplementary figure 5: Many factors can generate deviation from 'adder' size homeostasis

 ## Details of figures data